-The European Robotics Forum, the most influential meeting of the robotics community in Europe, will be held in Bucharest, Romania, in March 2019.
-Over 1000 European robotics top experts are expected to attend the 10th edition of the conference.
+The European Robotics Forum, the most influential meeting of the robotics community in Europe, will be held in Malaga, Spain, on 3-5 March 2020, at the Trade Fairs and Congress Center of Malaga (FYCMA).
+Over 1000 European robotics top experts are expected to attend the 11th edition of the conference.

-ERF2019 will host a major exhibition where companies, universities and research institutes will showcase the most advanced European prototypes, products, services and projects funded under EU’s Horizon 2020 research programme.
+ERF2020 will host a major exhibition where companies, universities and research institutes showcase the most advanced European prototypes, products, services and projects funded under EU’s Horizon 2020 research programme.

-With over 50 workshops highlighting the newest robotics research, the event offers Romanian companies and universities a unique window to the latest developments on the European markets.
+With over 50 workshops highlighting the newest robotics research, the event will offer a unique window to the latest developments on the European markets.

-The European Robotics Forum is organised by euRobotics under SPARC, the Public-Private partnership for Robotics in Europe.
-ERF2019 is hosted by E-Civis Association, under the patronage of the Ministry of Foreign Affairs, in collaboration with Polyethnic University of Bucharest and the Faculty of Mathematics and Informatics (University of Bucharest).
+The European Robotics Forum 2019 was organised by euRobotics under SPARC, the Public-Private partnership for Robotics in Europe and hosted by E-Civis Association.

 euRobotics is a non-profit organisation based in Brussels with the objective to make robotics beneficial for Europe's economy and society.
 With more than 250-member organisations, euRobotics also provides the European Robotics Community with a legal entity to engage in a public/private partnership with the European Commission, named SPARC.

 SPARC, the public-private partnership (PPP) between the European Commission and euRobotics, is a European initiative to maintain and extend Europe’s leadership in civilian robotics.
 Its aim is to strategically position European robotics in the world thereby securing major benefits for the European economy and the society at large.